arjunperi/Brick-Breaker-Game/doc/DESIGN.md

 Creating and adding a PowerUp functions similarly, such that one must create a subclass extending PowerUp, create a constructor calling super() (this is optional only if one wants to be able to add a cheat key creating this powerup), another constructor calling super(Brick), setFill, and setStroke.
 Then, Override activatePowerUp(Paddle, Ball) to set the desired effect.
 Within BrickList once again, for file parsing purposes, within the addPowerUp method, one must add an addition "or" to the if conditional, checking for if the String contains a whatever value one desires to denote the PowerUp type.
 Lastly, in the Level class, within the dropPowerUp method, one must add an additional case to the switch, checking for the denoted character and creating a new PowerUp with the powerBrick as the argument, for example:
 `case "P" -> new PaddleLengthPowerUp(powerBrick);`

+Similar to Bricks, the PowerUps are passed the Paddle and Ball as arguments, and so currently can only modify those.
+Similar to the Brick class, one can add more objects to modify (e.g. Bricks) by changing the signature of activatePowerUp and checkActivation in the PowerUp class (and of course passing the required arguments in within the Level class calling the CheckActivation method).

 #### Other Features not yet Done